Wait. Don't leave yet ✋

 Can I import my OneNote notebooks into Notion?

-Notion doesn't offer direct OneNote import.
-You'll need to export your OneNote content to PDF or HTML, then import those files into Notion.
-Some formatting and structure may require manual cleanup.
+Not directly.
+You need to export your OneNote content to PDF or HTML first, then import those files into Notion.
+Some formatting will need manual cleanup after.

 Does Notion work offline?